Prasanna (Sonny) Tambe

 Philadelphia, PA 19104

-Research Interests: Economics of IT Labor, Technological Change and Reskilling, Algorithms in HR and Management
+Research Interests: Economics of IT Labor, Technological Change and Reskilling, Algorithms and AI in HR and Management

 Overview